 Companies don't think twice about doing this if they have a strategy gap.
-They don't bat an eyelid.

 Yet, where they have massive execution gaps, they either don't recognise it - or have somehow persuaded themselves they can execute successfully, without expert help.

 The bottom line is: